There are many stages

 to ask the question in a way that leads them to the answer.
 See the

-The WRONG way: Mom, tell Kathy how many children you have.
+The WRONG way: Mom, tell Kathy how many

-The RIGHT way: Mom, tell Kathy how much you enjoyed raising your
+The RIGHT way: Mom, tell Kathy how much you

 "Therapeutic fibbing" is a concept designed to relieve the guilt

 that often comes from lying to a loved one, even when that lie may

 very well be the kindest thing you can say to them in that

 situation.
 When the person you are caring for has dementia they are